tundish/blathnaid/NOTES.rst

 past.
 He gathered his few belongings from Morten's back, and hoisted them on his own.
 Then he aimed for a smaller door next to the main entry which seemed to be open to those on foot.

 The smaller gate was flanked by two guards, sternly on duty.
-They held short, solid pikes with evil-looking hooks at the end.
+They held short, solid bills with evil-looking hooks at the end.
 One of the men stepped forward to take Morten's bridle.
 The other offered the point of his weapon and advised Jack he should explain himself or go back where he came.